ParthMiyani/pnyx-app/deliverables/D1/planning.md

  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * User stories must contain acceptance criteria.
 Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
  * If you have a partner, these must be reviewed and accepted by them.
 You need to include the evidence of partner approval (e.g., screenshot from email) or at least communication to the partner (e.g., email you sent)
+1. User logs in.
+Program loads their account, preferences and other details, and user can start interacting with the program.
+2. If the user is not logged in, they can register for an account.
+They can choose to be either creator or a listener (later mentioned as user).
+They can set up their profile - name, password, photo, connect to payment system, etc. Everything is secure (passwords are hashed, payments are processed by most reliable stakeholders, etc.
+3. User wants to pick some new songs.
+They tap «start listening».
+Then they choose their favorite genres and artists (more options may be applied later), and a ML model extracts specific features and generates a playlist with songs that are expected to suit the user.
+After user starts listening to the playlist, songs are loaded anonymously, so they don’t know what they're listening to.
+4. If user likes a song, they can either save it or reveal it.
+Saved songs are displayable in their account.
+There is limited amounts of reveals per day (to make user think before revealing).
+5. User accesses and listens to their saved songs anytime while they are available (if it is still in stock), but they all look the same (don’t have name and all have similar icons).
+6. If the user likes a song, they can purchase it.
+It is done via defi or secure payment, provided by reliable 3rd parties.
+There is a limited time to purchase the songs and there is also a limited number of copies of the song available for purchase.
+Scarcity also affects the price - the less available copies of the song, the higher the price becomes, and after every single copy of the song is purchased, users can’t access this song anymore.
+After the song is revealed, it becomes visible for the user in their saved tracks menu.
+After the song is purchased, it gets transferred into their collection/profile menu and they are also given access to some rewards (offline meeting, tickets, VIP, souvenirs, etc.)
+7. Creators can upload new songs.
+While doing that, they can specify benefits for the buyer.
+Each time a sale goes through, the creator gets their money directly on their banking or blockchain account.

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.